racine-p-a/vanitas/README.md

 ## Why not choose Vanitas

 - You want very accurate geographic data ?
 Sorry, the application is only precise up to countries.
-I lack of more specific, efficient and reliable data.
+I lack of more specific, efficient and reliable data.... nope for along I hope.

 ## The date recorded